castep-docs/workshop/docs/workshop/04_nmr_shiedling_efg.md

 * Look at the cell and param file.
 Note that the only special keyword is `task = magres`

-* Run castep. `castepsub -n 4  ethanol` Look at the output file.
+* Run castep. `mpirun -np 16 castep.mpi ethanol` Look at the output file.
 At the end the isotropic chemical shielding, anisotropy, and asymmetry are reported (here we are only interested in the isotropic value.)

 * This information, plus the full tensors is also given in the file ethanol.magres